bocoup/bocoup_revamp_spike/astro/README.md

 There may be instances here that with my current experience I overlooked or did not handle the way the creators of the framework would reccommend.
 I do not know what I do not know, so if anyone is aware of better ways to handle anything that i've overlooked, let me know :)

 ## Quick Summary
+My bias is definitely here, but it should be noted that going into this I was expecting NextJS to come on top.

+This is a 10/10

 ## Introduction
 The following score-card was created to give insight into how Astro would function if chosen for our new front-end framework.
 The following implementation was done with the latest version of `Astro`.
 The styling library that was chosen was `Tailwind-css`.